 Methods

 The study adopted a qualitative design using semi-structured interviews as the data collection method.
-The COREQ checklist (Consolidated criteria for reporting qualitative studies) was followed to ensure comprehensive reporting of the study (54).
+The COREQ checklist (Consolidated criteria for reporting qualitative studies) was followed to ensure comprehensive reporting of the study [54].
 A qualitative approach facilitated exploration of the complexities of falling in depth and detail and allowed PwPD and their caregivers to provide their own perspective, rather than be limited by the priorities, agendas and measures of researchers.

 Participant recruitment

 PwPD and caregivers were recruited from Parkinson’s UK Support Groups in Hampshire, UK.
 PwPD were eligible where they had (i) a diagnosis of idiopathic PD, (ii) fallen in the last year and (iii) lived in their own home.
 Where PwPD met the inclusion criteria for the study, if they had an informal caregiver, both the PwPD and the informal caregiver were invited to take part.
 When registering interest, eligible participants were given written information about the study, a brief PwPD questionnaire to identify demographic and brief health-related details including a self-report of whether they had diagnosed or suspected cognitive impairment/ dementia.
-They also completed a measure of fear of falling (short form Falls Self-efficacy Scale- International (FES-I), and caregivers completed a measure of caregiver burden, the Zarit Burden Interview (ZBI) (short version) (55,56).
+They also completed a measure of fear of falling (short form Falls Self-efficacy Scale- International (FES-I), and caregivers completed a measure of caregiver burden, the Zarit Burden Interview (ZBI) (short version) [55,56].
 Participants were provided with a pre-paid envelope to return the questionnaires to the lead researcher.
 These measures were used for purposive sampling, and for describing the characteristics of the final sample and understanding and interpreting their data.
 A purposive sample that varied in terms of demographic characteristics (gender, lived alone/ with caregiver), high and low levels of fear of falling, diagnosed or suspected cognitive impairment/dementia and high and low caregiver burden was identified and potential participants telephoned to arrange an interview.
 All participants invited to interview agreed to participate.

 Data collection